By David Madrid

 Maybe I rode well because my grandfather was a Texas cowboy,

-A true horseman who drove cattle in his day,
+A true horseman who drove cattle and broke broncos in his day,

 Cowboy runs in my blood.